TITLE 17: CONSERVATION

 Turkey Bluffs State Fish and Wildlife Area (1) (2)

-Union County State Conservation Area (Firing Line Unit only) (1) (2)
+Union County State Fish and Wildlife Area (Firing Line Unit only) (1) (2)

 i) Statewide regulations shall apply at the following sites by special permit allocated through the regular statewide drawing.
 Season dates that differ from the statewide dates are in parentheses.
 Sites that offer standby hunting are followed by a (6).
 At sites offering standby hunting, permit holders must register at the check station by 5:00 a.m. each day of the hunt.
 Unvalidated permits are void after 5:00 a.m.
-Vacancies each day will be filled by a drawing held at 5:00 a.m.
+Vacancies each day may be filled by a drawing held at 5:00 a.m.
 Vacancies may be filled by any person holding a valid hunting license, Habitat Stamp, and Firearm Owner Identification Card, if required.
 Standby hunters will be issued a one-day site-specific deer permit at the check station, and charged a permit fee of $5.
 All hunters must check out and report harvest.
 In the event that Department budget reductions or site staffing reductions make the operation of check stations or issuance of standby permits impractical, changes to check station procedures and standby permit issuance will be publicly announced and posted at the site.
+If standby drawing or check station procedures are modified, then modifications will be posted at the site and 17 Ill.
+Adm.
+Code 510.10(d)(3) shall apply.

 Carlyle State Fish and Wildlife Area – East Fork Unit in Clinton County